ioccc-src/winner/1992/gson/README.md

 /dev/null			# <-- for machines with nothing to say
 ```

-Then using the proper dictionary:
+Then using the proper dictionary file it does:

 ```sh
 ./ag free software foundation	< /usr/share/dict/words